GovTechSG/adex-ug/User Guide/Dashboard.md

 **Step 4:** Enter team member name in the search field.

-**Step 5:** Alternatively, user can search team members by Email or by Roles.
+**Step 5:** Alternatively user can search team members by Email or by Roles.

 To **Edit role**: